Chen Cun: Internet literature

 In the 1990s, Chen Cun identified more and more with the avant-garde experimenting with new uses of the language, including by following ordinary Chinese and telling in great details the routines of their daily lives.
 By the end of the decade, he had reached the conclusion that the Internet offered to the avant-garde a unique opportunity to experiment with the language, with a freedom impossible in printed books that need approval from editors and publishers.

+From 1999 on, he produced mostly Web fiction and was even hailed as "the godfather" of web literature in China.

+From 1999 to 2002, he worked as the chief artistic officer for literature website Under the Banyan Tree, and had Wang Anyi, Jia Pingwa, and Yu Hua serve as referees for the website's first original internet literature contest.

-From 1999 on, he produced mostly Web fiction and was even hailed as "the godfather of web literature" in China, although by the second decade of the 21st century he started being less optimistic about the Internet, and suggested that with the overload of information there the heydays of electronic literature may have passed.
+By the second decade of the 21st century he started being less optimistic about the Internet, and suggested that with the overload of information there the heydays of electronic literature may have passed.